Pollux Star Guide: Facts, Location & Observing in 2026

 You can also combine the two methods: first, try to find Pollux with the Big Dipper or Orion’s stars, and then make sure you’re right with Sky Tonight.

-As a part of the zodiac constellation Gemini, Pollux can only be seen in the sky during certain months.
+As a part of the zodiac constellation Gemini, Pollux can only be visible in the night sky during certain months.
 The best time to see the star is from December through March in most parts of the world.
-Keep in mind that from the end of June to the end of July, Gemini hosts the Sun, so Pollux is in the sky during the daytime.
+Keep in mind that from June 21 to July 20, Gemini hosts the Sun, so Pollux is in the sky during the daytime.

 Pollux Upcoming Events: When to See the Star Next to the Moon and Planets in 2026